Health Savings Accounts (HSAs) for Former Employees

-- As a former employee, you are no longer eligible for State of Texas contributions to your account every month, but you can keep any contributions made while you were still employed.
+- As a former employee, you are no longer eligible for State of Texas contributions to your account every month, but you can keep any contributions made while you were still employed with your state agency or higher education institution.
 Any contributions made by the state while you were still working count toward your annual maximum contribution.
 (See below.)

 - You have access only to the money that’s actually in your HSA.
 You won’t have access to any money that’s been pledged to be deposited in the future.

 - Any unused money in your HSA will carry over from one year to the next, so you won’t lose money in your account at the end of the year.